Canadian HemlockTsuga canadensis

 Canadian Hemlock is hardy from zone 3 to zone 7, so it is a prime choice for cooler, rainier areas of the country, where it is a very suitable plant to grow as a specimen or as a hedge.
 It can be grown in full sun in zones 3, 4 and 5, but in warmer zones it should be protected from sun, especially the hot afternoon summer sun.
 This tree will grow best in moderately rich soil with a good organic content and does not need well-drained soil, in fact it will do best with a steady supply of moisture.
 It prefers acid soils but will grow well on all kinds of soil except those which are very alkaline.

-Because of the ease and adaptability to pruning, Canadian Helmock is an especially good choice for hedges in shade.
-To plant a hedge place the plants 3 to 4 feet apart in an even row and place the row 3 feet from a fence or wall.
+Because of the ease and adaptability to pruning, Canadian Hemlock is an excellent choice for hedges in shade.
+To plant a hedge, place the plants 3 to 4 feet apart in an even row and place the row 3 feet from a fence or wall.
 Canadian Hemlock hedges can be kept just 3 or 4 feet tall, or grown into tall hedges 15 feet high, depending on your needs.
 This tree is a little slower growing than some other hedging plants, but it is the only tree that will form a good hedge in full-shade.
 Feed your hedge regularly with an evergreen fertilizer each spring and through the growing season to get the maximum growth.
 Stop feeding at the end of August to prevent possible cold injury.

 Prune your Canadian Hemlock hedge in late winter, shortly before new growth begins and again in early summer.
-In very cold areas prune your hedge only during mild weather.
+In very cold areas, prune your hedge only during mild weather.
 Start pruning lightly as soon as you have planted your hedge – do not wait until it has grown large or you will find it hard to develop a dense structure.
 Always prune the top a little narrower than the bottom so that the face of the hedge leans in slightly.
 This will make sure that light reaches the lowest parts and you keep dense foliage right to the ground.
 Frequent light pruning is better than occasional hard cuts and you will develop a lovely dense texture that way.
 Like other conifers, Canadian Hemlock will not sprout from bare branches, so never cut thick stems that do not have leafy shoots on them.